 Home Learning Policy

-It is our commitment to ensure that the children are at the centre of everything we do.
+Our vision is to be the best we can be and it is therefore our commitment to ensure that the children are at the centre of everything we do.
 It is with the children in mind that this policy has been developed to ensure their education is rounded with a real depth that stretches far beyond just the content of their learning.
 We have chosen to re-name homework to home learning.
 We wish children to make the important connection that learning happens everywhere at all times.

 - Daily reading at home recorded in yellow reading record books, RWI phonics sound card practice/high frequency words practise.